Actinium-project/Actinium-ng/doc/Lightning-on-Vultr.md

 make
 sudo make install
 ~~~
-- Now again we have to place a config file for Lightning into the default working dir and match rpcuser and rpcpassword like in the Actinium.conf file we placed at ~/.actinium:
+- Now we have to place a config file for Lightning into the default working dir and match rpcuser and rpcpassword like in the Actinium.conf file we placed at ~/.actinium:
 ~~~bash
 cd ~
 mkdir .lightning
 cd .lightning
 nano conf
 ~~~
-- Place the following textblock in the file, adapt rpcuser, rpcpassword like configured in Actinium.conf and configure other variables so that it matches your installation. alias can be chosen with your personal caption. log-file path and lightning-dir  have to be adapted to your username.
+- Place the following textblock in the file, adapt **rpcuser**, **rpcpassword** like configured in Actinium.conf and configure other variables so that it matches your installation. **alias** can be chosen with your personal caption. **log-file** path and **lightning-dir**  have to be adapted to your username.
 Just exchange **foo** with your username.
   Save with CTRL+o and CTRL+x.
 ~~~bash
 alias=MY-LIGHTNING-NODE